Skip to main content

 If you're using Expo managed workflow, you'll need to create a custom development client since in-app purchases require native modules that aren't available in Expo Go.

-1. Install Expo CLI (if not already installed):
+1. Install EAS CLI (if not already installed):

 2. Create a development build: